David Rittich

-David Rittich Jr. (born 19 August 1992) is a Czech professional ice hockey goaltender for the Winnipeg Jets of the National Hockey League (NHL).
-He has previously played for the Calgary Flames, Toronto Maple Leafs and Nashville Predators.
+David Rittich Jr. (born 19 August 1992) is a Czech professional ice hockey player who is a goaltender for the New York Islanders of the National Hockey League (NHL).
+He has previously played for the Calgary Flames, Toronto Maple Leafs, Nashville Predators, Winnipeg Jets, and Los Angeles Kings.
 Rittich was an NHL All-Star in 2020 and has represented his native Czech Republic internationally.